Variables are key–value pairs that let you reuse values across tasks.

 {% raw %}{{ myvar }}{% endraw %}

-Inputs are resolved first, even before the execution starts.
-In fact, if you try to create a flow with an invalid input value, the execution will not be created.
+Inputs are resolved first, before the execution starts.
+If a flow has an invalid input value, the execution will not be created.

-Therefore, you can use inputs within variables, but you can't use variables or Pebble expressions within inputs.
+Therefore, you can use inputs within variables, but you cannot use variables or Pebble expressions within inputs.

-Expressions are rendered recursively, meaning that if a variable contains another variable, the inner variable will be resolved first.
+[Expressions are rendered recursively: if a variable references another variable, the inner one is resolved first.

-When it comes to triggers, they are handled similarly to inputs as they are known before the execution starts (they trigger the execution).
-This means that you can't use inputs (unless they have defaults attached) or variables within triggers, but you can use trigger variables within variables.
+Triggers are handled similarly to inputs because they are known before the execution starts (they create the execution). his means you cannot use inputs (unless they have defaults) or variables within triggers, but you can use trigger variables inside variables.

 Examples